What’s New in Exasol?

 This article describes the main differences between Exasol 7.1 and the newest Exasol version.

-The new Exasol Analytics Engine architecture that was introduced in Exasol 8 provides many enhancements, including more flexibility to deploy your database on the platform of your choice.
-It brings a number of new features and improvements, while some features that existed in previous versions have been deprecated.
-For more details about the changes in each new version, see Release Notes.
+The latest version of Exasol brings several new features and improvements, while some features that existed in previous versions have been deprecated.
+For more details about the changes that are introduced in each new release, see Release Notes.

 Deployment options